Glazing and Window Restrictor Audit

-We can report the conditions all internal and external glazing; capture frame construction details; identify, assess and recommend window restrictors; and provide a numerical identification system for all of these components.
-We’ll also inform you of any areas where compliance isn’t being met, and offer solutions to this.
-The information can be presented to you however you need, from Excel spreadsheets to CAD drawings.
+We can report all internal and external glazing, capture frame construction details, identify, assess and recommend window restrictors, and provide a numerical identification system for all of these components.
+We’ll also inform you of any areas where compliance isn’t being met and offer solutions.